-For students living with parents/guardians during most of May to August The first \$3,000 of a student's gross summer income is exempted.
-Students will be deemed to save 50% of gross summer income between \$3,000 and \$10,000 plus 70% of gross summer income more than \$10,000 For students living independently during most of May to August The first \$5,000 of a student's gross summer income is exempted.
-Students will be deemed to save 50% of gross summer income between \$5,000 and \$10,000 plus 70% of gross summer income more than \$10,000.
-In cases where students report savings that are higher than the amounts listed in the deeming policies listed above, the higher savings amount will be considered as the students' summer incomes.
+For students living with parents/guardians during most of May to August

+- The first \$3,210 of a student's gross summer income is exempted. - Students will be deemed to save 50% of gross summer income between \$3,200 and \$10,000 plus 70% of gross summer income more than \$10,000

+For students living independently during most of May to August

+- The first \$8,810 of a student's gross summer income is exempted. - Students will be deemed to save 50% of gross summer income between \$8,810 and \$10,000 plus 70% of gross summer income more than \$10,000.

-Students with eligible dependent children will be allowed \$2,000 per dependent child to be subtracted from the product of the summer income deeming formula above.
+Students with eligible dependent children will be allowed \$2,000 per dependent child to be subtracted from the summer income deeming formula above.

-If a student chooses to travel for leisure or chooses not to work before school starts and saves no money, the student will be deemed to save the following amounts:
+If a student chooses to travel for leisure or chooses not to work before school starts or if the student works less than full time, the student will be deemed to save the following amounts: